Dear Patients, Caregivers and Community Members,

 Materiality & Boundary

-Several topics emerged that were ranked highly by both our internal and external stakeholders.
-They are the indirect economic impacts of our operations, our engagement with the communities we serve, population health, research and innovation, access to care, quality of care, and the inherent link between human health and the health of the environment.
+Both our internal and external stakeholders ranked several topics similarly high: indirect economic impacts of our operations, our engagement with the communities we serve, population health, research and innovation, access to care, quality of care and the inherent link between human health and the health of the environment.
+We weighed the responses of our patients and caregivers with additional consideration in alignment with our vision to become the best place for care anywhere and the best place to work in healthcare.

 Located in Cleveland, Ohio, Cleveland Clinic is a nonprofit, multispecialty academic medical center that integrates clinical and hospital healthcare services with research and education.